The Vermont Statutes Online

 (13) The patient has the right to know what hospital rules and regulations apply to his or her conduct as a patient.

 (14) Whenever possible, guardians or parents have the right to stay with their children 24 hours per day.
-Whenever possible, agents, guardians, reciprocal beneficiaries, or immediate family members have the right to stay with terminally ill patients 24 hours a day.
+Whenever possible, agents, guardians, or immediate family members have the right to stay with terminally ill patients 24 hours per day.

 (15) A patient who does not speak or understand the predominant language of the community has a right to an interpreter if the language barrier presents a continuing problem to patient understanding of the care and treatment being provided.
 A patient who is hard of hearing has a right to an interpreter if the impairment presents a continuing problem to patient understanding of the care and treatments being provided.